Oh Bondage Up Yours!: Release and reception

-Banned by the BBC, the single was very well received by critics, and though it failed to register on the charts, it made the band a subject of extensive media interest.
+Banned by the BBC though broadcast on the BBC Cymru Wales music programme Twndish, the single was very well received by critics, and though it failed to register on the charts, it made the band a subject of extensive media interest.
 According to Gaar, among punk aficionados the single "quickly became an essential item that found its way into every self-respecting" collection.
 Retrospectively, John Dougan identifies it, alongside the early recordings of the Sex Pistols and the Clash, as "one of punk rock's defining moments".
 Jon Savage similarly calls it a "deserved press sensation" and a "definitive punk snapshot".

 Within a few weeks of its release, Logic departed the band, apparently sacked because Styrene wanted to be the exclusive focus of attention.
 The band, now with a male saxophonist, signed with EMI for its debut album, Germfree Adolescents, on which "Oh Bondage Up Yours!" did not appear.

 In 2021, it was ranked at No. 120 on Rolling Stones "Top 500 Best Songs of All Time".